 The Points competition is played over one evening in February on an individual basis with each player having to make a number of pre-determined shots.
 The winner receives the Blairston Medal.
 This is a competition which is great fun and all players irrespective of ability are encouraged to enter.

-The Club has two teams in the Ice Rink’s Day Leagues,both teams in League B for 2016/17 season.
-Matches are played at 12 noon on weekdays.
+The Club has two teams in the Ice Rink’s Day Leagues.
+Team 2 is in League A for 2018/19 season, having finished middle of the pack last season, and Team 1 is in League B. Matches are played at 12 noon on weekdays.

 Inter-club matches are traditionally played against Auchincruive (October) and the Gangrels (February) with a third game being arranged each year against a different club.
 In addition the Club enters teams in the Eglinton Jug, Ayrshire Province Knock-out, the Ross Low Trophy, the Waldie Griffiths inter-province competition, the RCCC Rink Championship, the Parish Trophy and the Ayrshire Province Medal.